dfrnt-labs/terminusdb-docs-static/src/app/docs/undo-reset-howto/page.md

 By the end of this guide, you will know how to reset branches, revert specific changes, squash commits, and recover from accidental resets.
 {% /callout %}

-**Undoing changes** in TerminusDB is safe because the database is immutable — every commit is preserved in the history.
+**Undoing changes** in TerminusDB is safe because the database is immutable — it preserves every commit in history.
 You can reset a branch to a previous state, revert specific changes, or squash messy commit history into a clean single commit.

 {% callout type="note" title="Nothing is truly lost" %}
 TerminusDB never deletes commits.
-Even after a reset, the "undone" commits still exist in the immutable commit graph — they are just no longer reachable from the branch pointer.
+Even after a reset, the "undone" commits still exist in the immutable commit graph — the branch pointer just no longer points to them.
 You can always recover by resetting forward again.
 {% /callout %}

 {% callout type="note" title="Prerequisites" %}